 This café is on the top 10 of the most beautiful cafés in the world.
 In Majestic Café you can have breakfast, lunch or dinner but watch out for the prices!
 Prices here are higher than average, but you can relax and just have a cup of coffee.

 - Site: www.cafemajestic.com

 Continue your stroll through the pedestrian street Rua de Santa Catarina and then to Rua Formosa until you get to Mercado do Bolhão.

-In this market, built in 1914, you’ll feel like you were in a small village.
+In this market, built in 1914, you’ll feel like you are in a small village.
 Here, you can admire the wooden newsstands, fountains, glazed tiles and, of course, you can also buy all sorts of fresh food and even eat at a small restaurant.

 Aliados Avenue (Avenida dos Aliados)

-Begin your visit to this place in the end of the avenue, where you can admire the wonderful city hall building.
+Begin your visit to this place at the end of the avenue, where you can admire the wonderful city hall building.
 Then, go downwards to Praça da Liberdade and turn right to Rua dos Clérigos.